The research behind Relivo's high-quality collagen

 • High ethical and environmental sustainability — extracted from fish cleaning, not from industrial animal husbandry

-Origin of clean, northern waters
+Origin from clean, northern waters

-Seagarden's fish collagen is derived from Wild caught fish in the North East Atlantic, in an area that includes Greenland Sea, Norwegian Sea and Barents Sea, including surrounding waters Svalbard, Jan Mayen and Bjørnøya.
+Seagarden's fish collagen is derived from wild-caught fish in the North East Atlantic, in an area that includes Greenland Sea, Norwegian Sea and Barents Sea, including waters surrounding Svalbard, Jan Mayen and Bjørnøya.
+This area, as you can see on the map, is characterized by:

 • Extremely clean and cold water, free from industrial influences